While the radio station was set to the Armed Forces Radio Network, I was born in Wurzburg, Germany at the 10th U.S.

 Among my duties, I was responsible for the station’s bi-annual membership drive, on-air promotions, and web page.

 In 2011, I accepted the increase responsibility of Chair of the Communication Department.
 As an instructor, I taught New Media, Media Management, Professional Development, Business and Professional Communication, Fundamentals of Speech, Broadcast Announcing, Advance Audio Production and supervised the Audio Lab.
 I also worked with students who were interested in the radio industry as a career, assisting them with resumes and portfolios as well as on-air and production work.

 In 2015, I worked for RSI Corp.
 (Radiofrequency Safety International).
 I was responsible for the Marketing, Advertisement and Public Relations of RSI Corp.
 Supervise the marketing team to help strategize and execute promotional materials, product launches, and social media contents through e-marketing campaigns.
 Accountable for comment moderation, consumer interaction, and diffusing any online issues (complaints, returns, etc.).
 Utilize a research-based, consumer-driven model to plan and design functional company website that meet target audience needs.
 Organize media events and community projects.

 My wife and I had an opportunity to move back to our hometown in Lawton, Oklahoma to be closer to family and friends.
-In the Spring of 2018 I returned to Cameron University where I am teaching in the Communication Department.
+In the Spring of 2018 I returned to Cameron University where I taught in the Communication Department.
+In the Fall of 2019, I began work with the City of Lawton as its Arts Coordinator for the Arts & Humanities Division.

 In my spare time, I am a volunteer firefighter in our local community.

 I have many years of extensive experience in higher education including administrative responsibilities, advising and recruiting students, and as an instructor in the broadcasting and communication departments.

 I spent seventeen years with Cameron University in Lawton, Oklahoma and nearly five years at Mercyhurst University.
 During my time in Erie, PA I gained administrative experience to include Co-Chair of the Communication Department, and Director for the school’s public radio station.